jonathan-hurley/poker-mavens/README.md

 $ ./scripts/generate.sh
 ```

+The first time that you run the script, it will take a very long time as it is seeding the database with all of the prior history.
+One you have run the scripts once, subsequent runs only process the incremental changes and are much faster.

 Output files are placed in the `web` folder:
 - `web/stats.html`: site and player hand statistics
 - `web/winnings-results.html`: total player profits/winnings between cash and tournament
-- `web/player-cards.html` (optional): the script for this is disabled by default because of how long it takes, but this represents all hole card combinations dealt to a player.
+- `web/player-cards.html`: all hole card combinations dealt to a player

 ## Directory Structure